uber/uber-direct-sdk/README.md

 ### Node

 This package has support for Node versions 18 and above.
-You can install it with `brew` on Mac:
+You can install it with `brew` (Homebrew) on Mac:

 ```sh
 brew install node@18